-Personal statement that summaries employment history and how specialty specific competences have been developed at postgraduate level.
-This should be supported copies of certificates of relevant postgraduate qualifications, competence assessment reports, reports on placements or secondments.
+- Personal statement that summarises employment history and how specialty specific competences have been developed at postgraduate level.
+This should be supported by copies of certificates of relevant postgraduate qualifications, competence assessment reports, reports on placements or secondments. - Involvement in management, supervision and/or training of staff within the laboratory. - Expert briefing/individual tutoring sessions. - Self-directed learning activities, personal critical reflection, personal development plan, CPD activities. - Evidence based (e.g. reflective statements) participation in local seminars and meetings, attendance at clinical audit meetings and clinical governance committees. - Personal involvement in recognition and solution of problems with laboratory or clinical scenarios that demonstrate the opportunity for experience-based learning and enhancement of self-development.

-Tel 020 7713 0214 Fax: 020 7837 9658 E-mail registration@ibms.org Website: www.ibms.org IBMS Certificate of Attainment for Clinical Scientist registration (experimental route)

-Involvement in management, supervision and/or training of staff within the laboratory.

-Expert briefing/individual tutoring sessions.

-Self-directed learning activities, personal critical reflection, personal development plan, CPD activities.

-Evidence based (e.g. reflective statements) participation in local seminars and meetings, attendance at clinical audit meetings and clinical governance committees.

-Personal involvement in recognition and solution of problems with laboratory or clinical scenarios that demonstrate the opportunity for experience-based learning and enhancement of self-development.